 This means when planning for a successful holiday shopping season, you need to look at your existing customer data and see what you’ve got to offer the people who’ve already purchased from you.
 This doesn’t necessarily need to include discounts; it could be something simple like designing campaigns to help customers know what’s going on sale during the holidays in the categories they’re most likely to buy from.
-Just make sure the messaging and tone in your campaigns clearly addresses your current customers and that you’re rewarding their loyalty with a “sneak peak” of what’s to come.
-This will help prepare them for holiday shopping by building interest ahead of the big sale season.

 Related Content: Black Friday 2017: How AI Will Enable More Personalized Marketing

 As you head into Q4, don’t just look at the holidays as a chance to earn new customers — you’ll get more conversions at a lower cost-per-acquisition from your existing customers (and you know more about what makes them tick)!

 As we saw in last month’s report, most of our clients see less and less of their revenue being driven by first-time buyers and new customer acquisition.
 Chart 3 shows how the first-time buyer trend line continues to go down:

 Chart 3: Share of first purchases in e-commerce revenue up to July 2017.